jorgegv/rage1/doc/DATAGEN.md

   The new argument MASKCOLOR is used to specify the color that will be used as the mask.
 * `COLOR`: The color of the sprite.
 Must be an INK_* Spectrum constant
+* `HMIRROR`, `VMIRROR`: if these properties exist and are set to 1, a horizontal or vertical mirror will be applied to the pixels and mask.
+  THis is very useful for defining multiple sprites from one graphic asset, going in all direction or the other.

 A common arrangement for sprite graphics in PNG files is to draw the sprite in B/W (#000000, #ffffff), and the mask in red (#ff0000)